All photography studios in the UK are currently closed as we do the right thing and stay home and save lives during Lockdown #3.

 What to wear

 Have the family wear comfortable, simple, neutral-coloured clothing.
 Stay away from logos, words, and characters on shirts, and bright colours.
-Newborns photograph best in just a nappy or a simple white onesie/ vest.
-Newborn clothes are cute, but they don't fit well and babies can look swamped.
-You can add a little hat or headband for variety (but not one so big it takes the focus away from baby!)
+Newborn babies photograph best in just a nappy or a simple white onesie/ vest.
+Clothes are cute, but they don't fit well and babies can often look swamped.
+You can add a little hat or headband for variety (but avoid going too big as this takes the focus away from your babies face)

-Baby is more likely to stay sleepy and content when swaddled tightly.
-Try a simple swaddle wrap - find out how on the next page!
+Babies love to feel cosy and secure.
+Your little one is more likely to stay sleepy and content when swaddled gently, so try a simple swaddle wrap instead

 Try to take your photos in the rooms that get the best gentle window light (not direct sunlight).
 North/south facing windows are great!
 If there's enough window light, turn off your overhead lights.